rhysmeister/Weasel/README.md

 # Weasel
-A tool for downloading details of stuff posted you've posted Facebook & Twitter
+A tool for downloading details of stuff posted you've posted Facebook & Twitter and running some basic analysis on it for naughty stuff.

 # Install Requirements